Mar-Issah/Custom-pre-loader-and-video-player/README.md

 # Custom Pre-loader and Video player
-A simple and creative custom pre-loader and video player buitl with HTML5, CSS3 and vanilla JavaScript.
+A simple and creative custom pre-loader and video player  using HTML5, CSS3 and JavaScript.

 ## About The Project